mamei16/Mac-GUI-Egg-Timer/README.md

 1. Download the latest dmg file
 2. This is just your regular MacOs app installation progress, with no special considerations (as far as I'm aware).
 NOTE: This file is much larger (about 200 MB) than the jar file, since it includes a Java runtime to execute the app.
+NOTE2: If you have trouble starting the app after the installation, make sure to read [Issue #1][issue1].

 <!-- USAGE EXAMPLES -->